 Meal kits changing the game

 What was once reserved for doorstep delivery has now made its way into grocery stores across the nation.
-While HelloFresh (an Accredited Partner) is the most recent meal delivery kit to hit shelves, Blue Apron and Plated can also be found in retailers across the country.
+While HelloFresh (an Authorized Partner) is the most recent meal delivery kit to hit shelves, Blue Apron and Plated can also be found in retailers across the country.

 “Our retail line reduces the pressure on grocers to create these meals themselves and easily integrates into growing areas of their business such as online grocery and delivery,” Hartmann said in a statement.